Racing Bulls VCARB 02: Livery

-The livery was unveiled on 18 February 2025 during the F1 75 Live event at The O2 Arena alongside with the other teams.
+The livery was unveiled on 18 February 2025 during the F1 75 Live event at The O2 Arena along with the other teams.
 Compared to the previous season, the livery was drastically changed into a solid white paint with a smaller blue charging bull patterns on the rear of the car.
 The livery was positively received as it was voted by fans as "a fan favourite livery" and mimicking the 2021 White Bull livery used on the Red Bull RB16B at the 2021 Turkish Grand Prix.

 In Miami, the cars ran in a special livery inspired by the Red Bull Summer Edition white peach flavour, with the wheel covers representing the top of the can.
 A graffiti livery was used during the British Grand Prix, and a "chameleon" livery designed to promote Visa's Chameleon Card was run for the United States Grand Prix.